dacostafrankaboagye/ALL_NOTES/fastapi.md

 # There should be one engine for the entire application
 DB_FILE = 'db.sqlite3'
 engine = create_engine(f"sqlite:///{DB_FILE}", echo=True)
+'''
+ echo=True.

+It will make the engine print all the SQL statements it execute
+'''

 class Hero(SQLModel, table=True):